 Google Chrome is not available in the CentOS repositories and should be downloaded from the official Google Chrome download page and installed manually:

 Now, run the following command to install the Google Chrome RPM package file using the

 Step 3.
 Accessing Google Chrome Web Browser.

-Once the installation of google-chrome is complete you can start Chrome browser from GNU applications menu, Alternatively from a command-line terminal by executing the following command:
+Once the installation of google-chrome is complete you can start the Chrome browser from the GNU applications menu, Alternatively from a command-line terminal by executing the following command:

 Congratulations!
 You have successfully installed Google Chrome.
 Thanks for using this tutorial for installing the Google Chrome web browser control panel in CentOS 8 system.
 For additional help or useful information, we recommend you to check the official Google Chrome website.